A Destination for Generations…

 Real Estate and Builders

-Whatever brings you to the area there is a wide range of housing and land options in town and nearby.
+Hot Springs and its surrounding communities offer a wide range of housing and land options.
 There are several very capable realtors in the area who welcome the chance to assist you in finding the perfect property.
-There are also some excellent builders and craftsmen who can renovate a cottage or build a new home of log-style cabin.
+There are also some excellent builders and craftspeople who can renovate a cottage or build a new home or log-style cabin.

 A Friendly Mountain Community